 Now put on a pair of gloves so that you can get right in there and give everything a solid toss and rubdown.
 Gloves are necessary, as the red chili flakes/powder will make your bare hands burn.

 And voila, you have homemade kim chi that should please even the fussiest of Korean food critics.

 You want to bottle the kim chi up in glass bottles, cap them, and put them away in your refrigerator for 3 weeks to ferment slowly.

 One word of warning: don't fill the jars right up to their tops, as the contents will expand a bit as the kim chi ferments, and filling the jars to their rims will likely result in leakage.

 And from the front in all its glory:

-After 24 hours of fermentation out in room temperature, transfer capped bottles to the refrigerator and take portions out as needed.
-The kim chi will continue to ferment while refrigerated, and will keep for at least a month.
-The longer it ferments, the more sour it will get.
-Personally, I prefer kim chi that isn't sour at all, so we tend to use these bottles up within a week or so.
+After three weeks of slow fermentation in the refrigerator, take out portions as needed.
+The kim chi will continue to ferment while refrigerated, and will keep for another few weeks, though the longer it ferments, the more sour it will get.

 Click here for a printer-friendly version of this recipe (no pictures):

 Once you master the art of making your own healthy kim chi, you can enjoy it as a side dish to just about any main dish, and you can make it a component of dishes like Korean pancakes (bin dae duk) and a number of different Korean stews.

 If you enjoy cabbage kim chi and you haven't had a look at our recipe for cucumber kim chi, have a peek here: